 You may want to read:

-To put off your old self, which belongs to your former manner of life and is corrupt through deceitful desires, and to be renewed in the spirit of your minds. – Ephesians 4:22-23
+To put off your old self, which belongs to your former manner of life and is corrupt through deceitful desires, and to be renewed in the spirit of your minds.
+And to put on the new self, created after the likeness of God in true righteousness and holiness (Ephesians 4:22-24).

 She continued to live the way she always lived even though she was a believer.
 She had not learned how to renew her mind according to true right living and true holiness.
 She was what I call an unbelieving believer—a Christian who still lives according to an un-Christian quality of life (Mark 9:24).

 What Paul is teaching here is not new.
 Spiritual warfare has been going on since Adam and Eve took their first bite of disobedience.
-The Devil tried to knock them off, and he succeeded to a degree, and he and his minions are trying to circumvent the work of God in your life too.
+The devil tried to knock them off, succeeding to a degree, and he and his minions seek to circumvent the work of God in your life too.

 The real question is whether you will use these weapons to destroy the strongholds—the arguments and arrogant opinions that are raised up against God’s revealed truth.